agerwitz/shield/README.md

 The system should enable self-service for end users to perform ad hoc backup / restore operations, review backup schedules, retention policies and backup job runs, etc.

-Engineers should be able to integrate support for new data systems and storage solutions without having to modify core code.
+Engineer should be able to integrate support for new data systems and storage solutions without having to modify core code.

 ## Architecture